|National Parks||Nat'l Wild & Scenic Rivers||Nat'l & State Fish Hatcheries||Department of Defense||State Parks

 Burnsville, NC 28714

 Mount Mitchell (elev.
 6,684) is the highest point east of the Mississippi.
 Park visitors enjoy camping, education and events, exhibit hall, hiking, picnicking, a restaurant, visitor center and an interactive weather station.
 The state dedicated a new handicapped-accessible observation tower and the trail to it in May 2009.
+Click on the photo for a look at camping at Mount Mitchell.

 North Carolina Museum of Art